The Members of

-In view of the nature of business activity of the Company the information relating tothe conservation of energy as required under Section 134 (3) andRule 8 (3) of Companies (Accounts) Rules 2014 is not required to be given.
+In view of the nature of business activity of the Company theinformation relating to the conservation of energy as required under Section 134 (3) andRule 8 (3) of Companies (Accounts) Rules 2014 is not applicable to the Company.

 |B. Technology Absorption || |

 |Particulars ||Remarks |